tanmay4osme/IOT-Dashboard/README.md

 ### Build application (server)

-Make a directory on the server ...
+Make a directory on the server.

 1. Make sure the following software is installed on the server
-   - Node LTS
+   - Node (v12.6.1)
    - Docker & docker-compose
 2. Run the following commands